BAMresearch/LebeDigital/lebedigital/openbis/README.md

 ## Motivation

-### Interbis/Expstep is an extension of the Pybis library meant for improving data synchronisation with an openBIS datastore.
+Interbis/Expstep is an extension of the [Pybis](https://pypi.org/project/PyBIS/) library meant for improving data synchronisation with an openBIS datastore.

 ## Glossary

+### Disclaimer:
+The terms Sample and Objects are aliases for each other, you can use them synonymously within the pybis environment.
+We use Sample and Collection primarily in Interbis / ExpStep

 - **Interbis** - A Subclass of the Openbis class in the pybis library.
-It is used for connecting to the openBIS Database and for all Database queries like getting an overview of the Database
+It is used for connecting to the openBIS Database and for all Database queries.
 - **ExpStep** - A Class for working with openBIS Experimental Steps.
-Used for defining Objects which describe real Experiments that you want to describe with metadata and upload to the openBIS Database
+Used for defining Experimental Step Samples / Objects which describe real Experiments with metadata and upload to the openBIS Database.
 - **Space** - The Highest "directory" abstraction in the Datastore.
 Contains all other openBIS "directories".
 One Space is defined per User or per Group.
-  - _Example_: Some Paper about compressing concrete
 - **Project** - Second highest "directory" abstraction in the Datastore.
 Contained in a Space, you can define infinitely many of them.
-  - _Example_: Concrete_Compression
+  - _Example_: Unilateral Concrete Compression
 - **Collection / Experiment** - Third highest "directory" abstraction in the Datastore.
 Contained in a Project, you can define infinitely many of them.
+  - _Example_: Concrete_Compression_Testseries01
+- **Sample / Object Type** - A blueprint defining the general structure of a specific experimental set-up (metadata, relations ... ), you need to define in order to upload Samples / Objects of real world experiments.
-  - _Example_: Concrete_Compression_Tests
+  - _Example_: EXPERIMENTAL_STEP_UCT
 - **Sample / Object** - An abstract representation of your experiment with your defined metadata **also called Experimental Steps** in the openBIS Database.
 Contained in a Collection, you can define infinitely many of them.
-  - _Example_: Concrete_Compression_Experiment_17_10_2022
+  - _Example_: UCT_Compression_Experiment_17_10_2022
-- **Dataset** - An openBIS abstraction containing your data files like Excel sheets or csvs.
+- **Dataset** - An openBIS abstraction containing your data files like Excel sheets or csvs with some metadata information.
-  - _Example_: Concrete_Compression_Experiment_17_10_2022_RAW_DATA
-- **Sample / Object Type** - A blueprint you need to define in order to upload Samples/Objects of real world experiments.
-  - _Example_: EXPERIMENTAL_STEP_CONCRETE
+  - _Example_: UCT_Compression_Experiment_17_10_2022_RAW_DATA
-- **Property** - One piece of metadata you use do describe your Samples/Objects.
+- **Property** - One piece of metadata you use do describe your Samples / Objects.
-  - _Example_: Name of your sample
+  - _Example_: Name of your sample / object
-- **Parents** of a Sample - You can define another Sample to be a parent of a different sample.
+- **Parents** of a Sample / Object - You can define another Sample / Object to be a parent of a different sample / object.
   - _Example_: A concrete mixture could be a **parent** of a concrete compression experiment
+  -  _Note_: Also defined are **Children** with the same relation in the other direction.

 > You can look at the definition from pybis [here](https://pypi.org/project/PyBIS/)